Feedback Loops: How to Do It the Agile Way

 6) Risk Review

-A risk review meeting can occur at any level of the organization and can happen with different cadences for different levels.
-It is an opportunity to identify risks in advance and take steps to mitigate those risks by assigning a new class of service or proper scheduling, for example.
+A risk review meeting can occur at any level of the organization and can have different cadences for different levels.
+It is an opportunity to identify risks in advance and take steps to mitigate those risks, such as assigning a new class of service or proper scheduling.

 7) Strategy Review

 The strategy review is the highest-level meeting and is conducted to ensure that we are moving in the right direction based on our company's strategic goals and changing market conditions.
-The meeting is an opportunity to answer if we are still taking the right steps to make sure that our organization and operational mode are fit for our business purpose.
+The meeting is an opportunity to determine whether we are still taking the right steps to ensure that our organization and operational mode are fit for our business purpose.

 Summary